guruvamsi-policharla/dumb-vaccine-availability/README.md

 # dumb-vaccine-availability
-Template code to check periodically for covid vaccine availability in India.
-Playing an alarm when found.
+Simple template code to check periodically for covid vaccine availability in India.
+Plays a sound when found.

+API documentation can be found at https://apisetu.gov.in/public/api/cowin#/.

+Sound needs to be downloaded separately.